-The first year we had our kaffir lime tree, it only bore one fruit.
-The few flowers that were on the tree had fallen off.
-We were concerned, so we conducted some research to find out how to encourage our tree to produce more flowers and, hopefully, keep them.
-Here’s what we found.
+The first year we had our kaffir lime tree, it only bore one fruit and the few flowers that were on the tree had fallen off.
+I was worried that there was something wrong with it, so I did some research to find out how to fix it.
+Here’s what I found.

 Citrus trees won’t flower properly if they aren’t yet mature or if they’re highly stressed.
 It usually takes citrus trees between 2-7 years to mature, depending on if they’re grown from seed or grafted.
 Stressors can include climate, watering, nutrients, pests, and disease.

-While there are a few variables that make each citrus tree slightly different, there are some similarities that we can use to induce flowering for your trees.
+While there are a few reasons that make each citrus tree slightly different, there are some similarities that we can use to induce flowering for your trees.

 Here’s what we’ll cover in the rest of this article: